FAIRmat-NFDI/nomad-distro-dev/README.md

 - Centralized codebase: Easier navigation and searching across projects.
 - Better editor support: Improved autocompletion and refactoring.
 - Consistent tooling: Shared linting, testing, and formatting.
+- Flexible plugin management: If you're developing plugins for different deployments with varying requirements, you can easily create different branches for each deployment and configure which plugins to use in the specific branch for that deployment.

 Below are instructions for how to create a dev environment for developing [nomad-lab](https://gitlab.mpcdf.mpg.de/nomad-lab) and its plugins.